1. What is meant by Big Data in healthcare?

 8. Which projects comprise the BD4BO Programme?
 Are future topics being considered?

 The BD4BO Programme is composed of several projects, currently including projects in disease-specific areas as listed below.
-These disease-specific projects are supported by the Big Data for Better Outcomes, Policy Innovation and Healthcare Systems Transformation (DO->IT) Consortium, and the European Health Data Network (EHDN) project which aims to be a federated network of relevant and high quality data sources.
+These disease-specific projects are supported by the Big Data for Better Outcomes, Policy Innovation and Healthcare Systems Transformation (DO-IT) Consortium, and the European Health Data and Evidence Network (EHDEN) project which aims to be a federated network of relevant and high quality data sources.

 The disease-specific projects are: